brick098/Space-Unlimited-godot-/README.md

 # My Awesome Space Shooter Game

-A classic arcade-style space shooter built with Godot Engine, where you control a spaceship, destroy incoming asteroids, and survive for as long as possible!
+A classic arcade-style space shooter built with Godot Engine and ai, where you control a spaceship, destroy incoming asteroids, and survive for as long as possible!

 -   [About The Game](#about-the-game)
 -   [Features](#features)